- feeding support and tongue-tie release for current families only.

 The fun doesn't have to stop when they stop being babies!
-Giving your tired toddler a piggy back won't mean your arms are 2inches longer by the time you get home, as correct high positioning in a suitable back carrier can make for a pain free ride.
+Giving your tired toddler a piggy back won't mean your arms are 2 inches longer by the time you get home, as correct high positioning in a suitable back carrier can make for a pain free ride.
 And positioning is key...

 Key developments of a baby's spine and pelvis take place in the early years, during which time the optimal position, for baby, is with a curved back, knees above hips and legs apart: a straddled squatting position.
 To find a carrier which best supports baby's development and your body shape, it's a good idea try various styles.
 The majority of high street slings have a narrow seat and narrow shoulder straps, meaning a poor spinal/hip position for baby, and poor back support for you!

-Online it is easy to browse through beautifully designed and expertly made slings; ring slings, stretchy wraps, woven wraps, mei tais and soft structured carriers to name the most popular.
+Online it is easy to browse through beautifully designed and expertly made slings; ring slings, stretchy wraps, woven wraps, wrap tais and soft structured carriers to name the most popular.
 It can be quite overwhelming!
-To help you through the jargon and on to cuddles on the go, there's plenty help out there.
+To help you through the jargon and on to cuddles on the go, there's plenty of help out there.
 These are exciting times for sling users and there is a wealth of information and advice right on your door step, literally!